Back

 What’s special about startup designs?

 At first sight, design for a startup may look just like any website or app design.
-Still, our 8 years’ experience proves this idea wrong.
+Still, our 10 years of experience prove this idea wrong.

 • Insufficient data.
-As a rule, a startupper provides only an idea: no brand colors, no brandbooks.
-We don’t even get references when it comes to projects that have no analogues on the market.
+As a rule, a startupper provides only an idea: no brand colors and no brand books.
+We don’t even get references when it comes to projects that have no analogs on the market.

 • Restricted budget.
-Economy is vital for startups.
+The economy is vital for startups.
 Thus, stick to the rule: the fewer UI corrections, the better.

 • Time to market.
 A fast launch is a typical startup goal.
 So, again, minimize corrections to avoid delays.

-As a result, a designer gets in a tricky situation:
+As a result, a designer gets into a tricky situation:

 How we used to create design concepts